swisnl/agents-sdk/README.md

 - Tool caching with PSR-6 compatible cache adapters
 - Process-based MCP clients for local tools
+- Metadata that can be sent with each MCP call

 Example with a local MCP server: